Daytona Beach shooting: Person shot near BCU campus, outside market

 VOLUSIA COUNTY, Fla. - Daytona Beach police are looking for the person who shot a man outside a busy market in the middle of the day.

-Police said the shooting happened around 12:30 p.m. in the 800 block of Mary McLeod Bethune Cookman Boulevard, three blocks from Bethune-Cookman University’s campus.
+Police said they believe Ronald Denson allegedly shot the man around 12:30 p.m. in the 800 block of Mary McLeod Bethune Cookman Boulevard, three blocks from Bethune-Cookman University’s campus.

 Related Headlines